google/or-tools/ortools/constraint_solver/doc/TSP.md

 ## Introduction

-The Vehicle Routing solver can be used to solve a TSP.
+The Vehicle Routing solver can be used to solve a Travelling Salesman Problem (TSP).

-## Travelling Salesman Problem
+## Using Locations
 Data Problem:
 ![problem](tsp.svg)